Makonde art: Rites of passage

 Long before Makonde woodcarvings became of commercial interest, the purpose of this artform was in its characterization of evil spirits during rites of passage ceremonies.
 Most notable are male initiations into adulthood which is marked by circumcision.
 At the beginning of this rite, a ritualist dance, the Mapiko, is performed.
 Throughout this dance there are three active parts: A masked dancer representing a dead man who has come to haunt the village, the Mashapilo or an evil spirit seeking to spread malice and disrupt health and lastly the young man undergoing this transition into manhood who is to conquer these entities.
 Both of the masked dancers are symbolic expressions of the evil that must be faced and defeated by the boy, soon to be man.
-After this dance, a boy will receive his operation from the Mkukomela, or the “Hammerer", who conducts the entirety of the ritual.
+After this dance, a boy will receive his operation from the mkukomela, or the “Hammerer", who conducts the entirety of the ritual.
 Once a boy is circumcised, he will spend days away from the general population with other men and boys in a shelter called a Likumbi.
 In conjunction with their healing, boys are taught their manly roles in society.
 There is a physical shift that includes learning to hunt and tend the land.
 There is also a social shift in which men are taught how to rejoin their community as men.
 Men are taught quality virtues and morals, how to regard elders and the appropriate manner for sexual relations.
 Once boys are healed, the Likumbi is destroyed with fire and they inherit new names.
 Woodcarvings are present during female initiation as well but at a different stage than that of males.
 A girl is too made women by ritualist dance and isolation however, woodcarvings are only present once a woman is married.
-Once a Makonde woman marries, she will carry around a wood craved doll to promote fertility.
+Once a Makonde woman marries, she will carry around a wood carved doll to promote fertility.